 |Assessment type||Unit of assessment||Weighting|

-· an understanding of the methods used in analysing movement analysis and the limitations of measurement and analysis technique – examination
+- An understanding of the methods used in analysing movement analysis and the limitations of measurement and analysis technique.

-· their ability apply their understanding of movement analysis techniques to process and analyse raw movement data and to present their findings in a clear and coherent manner – coursework
+- Their ability to apply their understanding of movement analysis techniques through capturing, processing and analysing movement data; and to present their findings in a clear and coherent manner.

-Formative feedback will be provided in interactive laboratory sessions and in written format for the coursework submission.
+Formative feedback will be provided in interactive laboratory sessions and in written format for the coursework.

 - An understanding of the basis of human movement, functional ability and the limitations inherent in current databases.

 - An understanding of the scope and limitations of current methods used to measure and analyse human movement

 - The skills required to be able to critically evaluate and appropriately interpret movement data in light of the limitations of the methods and relevance to the application.